linha00/Treasurescape/README.md

 able to retrieve data from user's friend list (done)

+functioning online and offline indicator of friends

+popup menu of add friends

 able to request, add and remove friends from user's friend list

 updating of database from the performed actions